chicagomaroon/data-visualizations/CONTRIBv2.md

 Programming is a skill that you learn by doing.
 There is no expectation that someone fully understands a programming language or package before they can start creating things.
 Much of the process is about learning as you go and building a muscle of problem solving and debugging as you go.

 With that being said, use the resources below as a starting place and reference source.
 Aim to learn just enough to jump into a project and learn the rest as you go.

-- We primarily use [`HighCharts`](https://www.highcharts.com/) a javascript library to build visualizations.
+- We primarily use [`HighCharts`](https://www.highcharts.com/), a JavaScript library, to build visualizations.
+Each HighChart graphic is embedded on a simple HTML page that is linked in its parent story.
     - The best place to start is to find a previously created visual from the Maroon Team by opening [example-graphs.html](./example-graphs.html) from your local repository.
 This will have example charts and links to the accompanying code to review.
 When creating a data visualization, finding a chart similar to what you’re trying to develop and working off the existing JavaScript code linked.
     - If there is not an example similar to what you want to create, review the [`Demos` tab](https://www.highcharts.com/demo/) on the Highcharts website and review the code.
 You can find the code for that specific visual under the `View Code` or `Copy JS code` tabs under the visualization.
 - Other tools include: